 You'll find your events page at Inventory > Item Events in the Checkfront dashboard.

 You will need to configure a new event for each of the rule sets created.
 Click + New Item Event (seen above), to create the first one.

 Since we're applying a tiered structure to the events, it is necessary to configure them as special events.
 This enables each event to override the pricing of the previous one, once the parameters defined in the rule sets have been met.
 The event name should be something that will make sense to your customers as it will be seen by them during the booking process and on their subsequent invoice.
 It's usually best to duplicate the name of the rule set you'll be attaching, in this case, 1-2 Days.

-The pricing method for the tier really comes down to your own individual preference.
-You can choose a dynamic price, which will make the adjustment based on a set amount or percentage of the booking.
-Or, you can choose to create a new price point.
-This allows you to input a very specific price which will not fluctuate dependant on the original item price.
-We'll go with that option for this tutorial.
+Next, select create a new price point.
+This allows you to input a very specific price which will not fluctuate based on the original item price.
 Set the recurrence however you wish and then choose the rule set you created in the previous step.

 Finally, select the item(s) you want this event to be applied to.
 For this tutorial, we're using the Valley Lodge (Single Room).
 When ready, save the event.
 This process needs to be repeated for the other events in our pricing structure.
 When you've completed that, there should be three events in your account with the relevant rule set attached to each.